e1pang/DonkeySonic/README.md

 * [Class Website](https://guitar.ucsd.edu/mae198/index.php/Introduction_to_Autonomous_Vehicles)

 #### Some explaining to do:
-Instead of writing a seperate mode for the sonic sensors by themselves and then the sonic+camera together, I didn't have the foresight that I would have to go back, so I did the lazy thing.
-In the folders 'Sonic' and 'Sonic+Camera' are the files for 'manage.py' and 'keras.py' for that version.
+Instead of writing a seperate mode for the sonic sensors by themselves and then the sonic+camera together, it was easier (and clunkier) to just write seperate files and change the file names ('keras_sonic.py' to 'keras.py') when it is the one I want to use.
+In the folders 'Sonic' and 'Sonic+Camera' are the files for 'manage.py' and 'keras.py' for the respective versions.
+All you have to do to get to where we left off is to [get the ultrasonic sensor class](https://github.com/ptbrown35/MAE198), change your 'manage.py' and 'keras.py' (in both the pi and the computer on which you train), and make the following change in 'datastore.py'

 To differentiate my comments from those that pre-existed, mine will begin with '##@@##'

-To use those files, you will need to make the following change in 'datastore.py'

-### How to modify 'datastore.py' to accept the data type you want to add
+#### How to modify 'datastore.py' to accept the data type you want to add
 'datastore.py' is found in donkey/donkeycar/parts/datastore.py

 If you add a new part and you want to save the output to the tub, you need to make sure that type is supported.